A parent’s guide on dealing with a 17 month old toddler…

 At 17 months old, your child most probably has developed some new and naughty habits.
 In fact, this is the time when your child starts to experiment with the different levels of volume and pitch.
 Moreover, they try to express themselves through making such sounds.
 You should not fret as this behavior is temporary.
 However, there are ways on how you can decrease the volume through several techniques and tactics.
 For instance, you can challenge your loud child to a whispering contest or you can even encourage your child to sing instead of shrieking or shouting.

-Aside from making loud noises, there are other typical behaviors that a 17 month old child can exhibit like opening the refrigerator a million times and throwing everything he or she can get his or her hands on.
+Aside from making loud noises, there are other typical behaviors that a 17 month old toddler can exhibit like opening the refrigerator a million times and throwing everything he or she can get his or her hands on.
 Both of these behaviors show off your child’s new skill.

 Since there are a lot of things that are happening rather quickly, your child will probably become attached to his or her comfort object like his or her favorite stuff toy or blanket.
 Cuddling a stuff toy is one way for your child to blow off steam.
 However, you should also take note that there are other children who actually comfort themselves through more disconcerting ways like hair pulling or head banging.
 Such behavior is not necessarily alarming, if your child looks generally happy and sociable.
 However, as a parent, there are ways to redirect this energy into more comforting behaviors.
 You should provide your child with other ways to release this emotion and tension without hurting himself or the people around him.